MicrosoftDocs/architecture-center/docs/solution-ideas/articles/predictive-maintenance-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-This Predictive Maintenance solution monitors aircraft and predicts the remaining useful life of aircraft engine components.
+This predictive maintenance solution monitors aircraft and predicts the remaining useful life of aircraft engine components.
+While it is customized for aircraft monitoring, it can easily be generalized for other predictive maintenance scenarios.

 ## Architecture